 A very weak low pressure system impacted the region starting 25th April.
 Light precipitation fell primarily on the evening of 25th continuing into the early morning of 26th April.
 A very consistent accumulation of just one inch of snow fell everywhere above 8000 ft elevation, with a dusting as low as 6400 ft.
 Snowfall reached a maximum of 1.5 inches at 8900-10,100 ft on the east slope.
 Snowfall was slightly lower at the highest elevations, as the peaks were above the cloud for large parts of the stormy weather.
 Rainfall in Idyllwild was an impressive 0.83 inch, almost all of which fell prior to 0700 on 26th.

-Steady warming is expected for the remainder of April, peaking with slightly above seasonal temperatures on 1st-2nd May.
-Temperatures then drop again rapidly as another minor low pressure system passes over the region on 4th-6th May, although at this time there is no significant further precipitation in the forecasts.
+Steady warming was a feature of the last few days of April, with temperatures peaking slightly above seasonal on 1st-2nd May.
+Temperatures then drop again rapidly as another minor low pressure system passes over the region on 4th-5th May, although at this time there is no significant further precipitation in the forecasts.
+High pressure is provisionally forecast to return by the second week of May, with the end of the “April showers” and temperatures returning to above seasonal.

 TRAIL CONDITIONS

 Trails below 8000 ft elevation are now functionally clear of snow (trails above 7000 ft were entirely under light snow cover as of the morning of 26th April, although nowhere was the average depth greater than 1.5 inches).
-Increasingly patchy, very thin, icy snow generally persists everywhere else above that elevation, but melting will be rapid over the next 2-3 days.
+Patchy, very thin, icy snow covers only about 10% of trails above that elevation, with rapid melting continuing over the next 2-3 days.

-The often-treacherous 0.4 mile section of South Ridge Trail from Chinquapin Flat to Tahquitz Peak [surveyed 27th April] has an extremely thin but largely continuous cover of icy snow (photo above).
-Spikes are not generally required.
+The often-treacherous 0.4 mile section of South Ridge Trail from Chinquapin Flat to Tahquitz Peak [surveyed 2nd May] is now functionally clear of snow and ice.

 The San Jacinto Trail Report celebrates ten years of operation in 2026.
 The Report has helped tens of thousands of hikers, and saved multiple lives, both directly and indirectly.
 Since the Report became established online, snow/ice rescues in the San Jacinto Mountains have dropped 82%, with an additional benefit of saving Riverside County hundreds of thousands of dollars.
 While all time is volunteered, the Report uses small private donations to help cover operating costs.
 Donations keep the Report available to all, free from advertising or paywalls, and independent from agencies.
 If you have found this Report useful, please consider using this link to the Donate page.
 Thank you very much for your support.